 Plot Summary: Start-up

-Starting off this list of the best K-drama series is "Start-Up."
-Set in a fictional location called Sandbox (inspired by California’s Silicon Valley), it tells the story of four young people in the fast-paced and cutthroat world of―you guessed it―start-ups.
+Starting off this list of the best business K-drama series is "Start-Up."
+Set in a fictional location called inspired by California’s Silicon Valley, it tells the story of the fast-paced and cutthroat world of―you guessed it―start-ups.

 Business Lessons from Start-Up K-Drama

-Lastly, "Start-Up" shows us that you really need to have the grit and the guts to enter the world of business or entrepreneurship.
-You may have the degree, money, knowledge, and connections.
-But if you don’t have the passion and the strength of character, you’ll easily flounder and abandon the struggle.
+You also need the grit and the guts to enter the world of entrepreneurship.
+You may have the degree, money, and connections.
+But if you don’t have the passion and strength of character, you’ll easily flounder and abandon the struggle.

 📺 Itaewon Class